jwellman1307/SafeSpend-App/README.md

 Bank connection required: **No**

 SpendGuard is now available as a public Android app after completing closed testing, production preparation, and Google Play release approval.

+The current release also prepares the app for future in-app purchase support through Google Play Billing.
+The planned first one-time product is a Remove Ads option.

 ---